Licensed and Candidate Attorneys

 Mr. Griscti has considerable litigation experience assisting lawyers in disciplinary proceedings under the Rules Regulating The Florida Bar.
-He has worked with respondent lawyers before The Florida Bar in jurisdictions statewide at the investigative, grievance committee and referee stages of disciplinary proceedings, as well as in the Supreme Court of Florida.
+He has worked with respondent lawyers in jurisdictions statewide at the investigative, grievance committee and referee stages of disciplinary proceedings, as well as in the Supreme Court of Florida.
 He also has represented candidates for admission to the Bar before the Florida Board of Bar Examiners.

 Mr. Griscti is a former chair of the Eighth Circuit Grievance Committee.
 He has published and lectured and published on lawyer discipline, ethics and professionalism and currently sits as a member of the Eighth Judicial Circuit’s Professionalism Committee and was appointed by the Chief Judge of the Eighth Circuit in 2019 to the Local Professionalism Panel for the Eighth Circuit.

 The Florida Supreme Court’s rules regulating lawyer conduct and discipline are extensive and frequently amended.
 Understanding a lawyer’s professional responsibilities requires careful analysis and understanding of those rules and the procedures used at each stage of proceedings.

 Because disciplinary investigations usually begin with a complaint filed with The Florida Bar, it is important for the respondent lawyer to promptly and comprehensively investigate the facts alleged and then respond fully, accurately and timely.